 This beautiful sunshine filled bowl is the perfect supper!
-This Mexican adobo beef bowl is filled with seared beef steaks, quinoa, corn, tomatoes, lettuce, salsa and cilantro.
+This Mexican adobo beef bowl is filled with seared beef steaks, mixed grains, corn, tomatoes, lettuce, salsa and cilantro.
 This recipe is packed with over 36gr protein which will keep you satisfied for hours.
 It’s super easy and delicious!

 You Will Need